dreens/ofli-OH-trapping/README.md

 # update 10/21/17
 I didn't find any blips in the ODE solver associated with the absolute values.
 Assuming it was working, I let it finish.
 Took a lot of cores a lot of work.
 The results suggest that more run time is needed.
 Its time to investigate a way to reduce the computation time further.
 In the meantime, I've added a figure file, octant_results_100.fig, and a video watch0p5.avi.

+# update 10/23/17
+By watching the ODE progress for a single trace with splineOFLI.m, I find that it is taking significant pauses at each zero crossing.
+How significant?
+I'd need to try running without the single octant spline to know I think.
+I haven't found as much effect as I would like from reducing the spline size or spline order.
+It seems like removing the derivative discontinuities at the octant boundaries may be the best speedup.
+That or further lowering the precision requirements, but I'm hesitant to do that.
+Not sure what to do next...